Roquebrune-Cap-Martin

 Roquebrune-Cap-Martin ([ʁɔk(ə)bʁyn kap maʁtɛ̃]; Ròcabruna Caup Martin or Ròcabruna Cap Martin; Rocabrüna; Roccabruna-Capo Martino [ˌrɔkkaˈbruːna ˈkaːpo marˈtiːno]), simply Roquebrune until 1921, is a commune in the Alpes-Maritimes department in the Provence-Alpes-Côte d'Azur region, Southeastern France, between Monaco and Menton.
-In 2018, it had a population of 12,824.
 The name was changed from Roquebrune to differentiate the town from Roquebrune-sur-Argens in neighbouring Var.

 History

 In pre-Roman times the area was settled by the Ligurians.
 Traces of their language can be still found in the local dialect.
 The commune (originally known as Roccabruna) was founded in 971 by Conrad I, Count of Ventimiglia, in order to protect his western border.

 In 1355, Roccabruna fell under the control of the Grimaldi family of Monaco for five centuries, during which time the castle was strengthened.

 In 1793, Roquebrune became French for the first time, changing the name from the original Roccabruna, but it was returned to Monaco in 1814.
 In 1804 Napoleon built a road along the coastline.
 This road connected the village to the rest of the Côte d'Azur, and eventually led to its merger with the smaller town of Cap-Martin.

 In 1848, there was a revolution related to the Italian Risorgimento, with the result that Roccabruna and Menton became free cities under the protection of the Savoy Prince.
-They hoped to be part of the Kingdom of Sardinia, but this did not occur, and the towns after two years of independence were put under Savoyan administration (but nominally still under the Prince of Monaco).
-They remained in a state of political limbo from 1849 until they were finally ceded to France by a plebiscite in 1861.
+The Free Cities of Menton and Roquebrune hoped to be part of the Italian kingdom of Sardinia, but this did not occur, and the towns after two years of independence were administered by the House of Savoy for ten years.
+They were finally ceded to France by a plebiscite in 1861.

-Giuseppe Garibaldi, who promoted the union of the County of Nice to Italy, complained that the plebiscite was not done with "universal vote" and consequently Roccabruna was requested by Italian irredentists.
+Nice-born Giuseppe Garibaldi, who promoted the union of the County of Nice to Italy, complained that the plebiscite was not done with "universal vote" and consequently Roccabruna was requested by Italian irredentists.

 From the middle of the 19th century, with the construction of the Marseille–Ventimiglia railway line, this stretch of coast also became a magnet for well-known personalities as a holiday home.
 Elisabeth of Austria spent several months of the last years of her life from 1894 to 1897 at the Hôtel du Cap Martin.
 Eugénie, widow of Napoleon III, owned a villa here.

 As a consequence of these irredentism ideals, during World War II all the coastal area between Italy and Monte Carlo was occupied and administered by the Kingdom of Italy until September 1943.